sockentrocken/quiver/README.md

 and launch Quiver.

 ## Documentation

-You can find the Lua API and general purpose Quiver documentation [here](https://github.com/sockentrocken/quiver/wiki).
+You can find the Rust API and general purpose Quiver documentation [here](https://github.com/sockentrocken/quiver/wiki).
 Creating a new Quiver project will automatically write a `meta.lua` file for use with the [LuaLS](https://github.com/LuaLS/lua-language-server) LSP.

 ## Build
 Run `cargo build --release` in the root of the Quiver folder.